Human Resources Senior Vice President (SVP) Salary

 - Develop assessment and review strategies to determine current state, needs and outreach.

 Human Resources Senior Vice President (SVP) Job Listings

 Pay Difference by Location

-With a pay rate for Human Resources Senior VPs that is 111 percent greater than the national average, San Francisco offers a comfortable salary for those in this profession.
-Human Resources Senior VPs will also find cushy salaries in Dallas (+30 percent) and Los Angeles (+18 percent).
-Location significantly influences compensation, with Philadelphia Human Resources Senior VPs earning much less — 34 percent less — than the national average.
-Below-median salaries also turn up in Columbus and Atlanta (17 percent lower and 11 percent lower, respectively).
+With a pay rate for Human Resources Senior VPs that is 114 percent greater than the national average, San Francisco offers a comfortable salary for those in this profession.
+Human Resources Senior VPs will also find cushy salaries in Dallas (+32 percent) and Los Angeles (+20 percent).
+Human Resources Senior VPs in Philadelphia report much lower salaries than the rest of the country — 33 percent below the national average — proving that residence is a major factor in overall pay.
+Workers in Columbus and Atlanta earn salaries that trail the national average for those in this profession (16 percent less and 10 percent less, respectively).

 Human Resources Senior Vice President (SVP) Reviews